Realize Your Dream of U.S. Citizenship With Our Guidance

 - You support the U.S. Constitution and U.S. government

 While these steps may seem simple, many mistakes can be made in the process, and you must first determine that you qualify before you even apply.
-For example, certain criminal arrests and convictions will disqualify you from seeking citzenship citizenship and may even find you subject to deportation hearings.
-Other disqualifying reasons can include unpaid U.S. taxes, not having maintained a long enough physical presence in the U.S., previous immigration application inconsistencies, and more.
+For example, certain criminal arrests and convictions will disqualify you from seeking citizenship and may even find you subject to deportation hearings.
+Other disqualifying reasons can include unpaid U.S. taxes, not having maintained a long enough physical presence in the U.S., previous inconsistencies in immigration applications, and more.